failsafe-lib/failsafe/README.md

 #### Retry Policies

-Recurrent supports flexible [retry policies][RetryPolicy] that allow you to express the maximum number of retries, delay between retries including backoff, failures to retry on, and maximum duration to retry for:
+Recurrent supports flexible [retry policies][RetryPolicy] that allow you to express when retries should be performed, the delay between retries including optional backoff, the maximum number of retries, and maximum duration to retry for:

 ```java
 RetryPolicy delayPolicy = new RetryPolicy()